Exploring the strong interaction of three-body systems at the LHC: Correlation function from scattering parameters

 The measured \kd correlation function is lower than the Coulomb-only prediction showing the presence of a repulsive strong interaction.
 The calculations with the LL approximation using both sets of scattering parameters (ER and FCA) provide an excellent description of the experimental correlation function within uncertainties.
-Indeed, since both the Coulomb and strong \kd interactions are repulsive and there is no short-range structure in this interaction, an asymptotic description is sufficient to describe the data.
-Additionally, kaons are bosons and the proton and neutron that constitute the deuteron are fermions, hence the LL approximation of point-like and distinguishable particles is pertinent and the properties of the deuteron are mapped in the \kd scattering parameters.
-The agreement between the model and the data, obtained for the small radius ($r_\text{eff}^{ {\kd}} =$ \rKdeff fm) that follows the same $m_\mathrm{T}$ scaling as all other hadron pairs, shows that deuterons are produced at small distances with respect to other hadrons in pp collisions at the LHC and this result provides an excellent reference for the source term of correlations involving deuterons.
+Indeed, since both the Coulomb and the strong \kd interactions are repulsive at any distance and there is no feature of the strong interaction that manifests only at very short distances, an asymptotic description is sufficient to reproduce the data.
+Additionally, kaons are bosons and the proton and neutron that constitute the deuteron are fermions; hence, the LL approximation of point-like and distinguishable particles is pertinent, and the properties of the deuteron are mapped in the \kd scattering parameters.
+Hence, given a known interaction and the precise ALICE data, from the expression $C(\ks)\,=\,\int d^3\rs S(\rs)|\psi(\vec{\ks},\vec{\rs})|^2$, one can estimate the source function, even when deuterons are at play.
+The agreement between the model and the data, obtained for the small radius ($r_\text{eff}^{ {\kd}} =$ \rKdeff fm) that follows the same $m_\mathrm{T}$ scaling as all other hadron pairs, shows that deuterons are produced at small distances with respect to other hadrons in pp collisions at the LHC, and this result provides an excellent reference for the source term of correlations involving deuterons.

 Instead, a huge discrepancy is observed when comparing the \pd data to analogous calculations which consider protons and deuterons as distinguishable point-like particles and employing the small source size obtained from the $m_\mathrm{T}$ scaling.
-This can be seen by comparing the measured \pd correlation in the right panel of Fig.~\ref{fig:expKdPd} to the five different blue shaded curves which are obtained using the five sets of scattering lengths reported in Table~\ref{tab:ScatteringLength_dp_kd}.
+This discrepancy can be seen by comparing the measured \pd correlation in the right panel of Fig.~\ref{fig:expKdPd} to the five different blue shaded curves which are obtained using the five sets of scattering lengths reported in Table~\ref{tab:ScatteringLength_dp_kd}.

 The limitations of the LL approximation in describing in detail the \pd interaction are several.
 The existence of the $^3{\rm He}$ bound state introduces a particular short-range behavior in the doublet state due to orthogonality requirements.
 Moreover, the spin structure of the quartet state is completely symmetric implying as well a specific short-range behavior of the corresponding spatial part to fulfill the requirements of the Pauli principle.
 In addition, the correct antisymmetrization of the wave function is not considered in the LL approximation, and such short-range features of the interactions are not taken into account.
 On the other hand, the correlation function obtained with the Coulomb-only assumption (green curve in the right panel of Fig.~\ref{fig:expKdPd}) catches the correct amplitude of the experimental \pd correlation function despite the sizable scattering parameters reported in Table~\ref{tab:ScatteringLength_dp_kd}.
 This apparent mismatch is due to the fact that in this case, the Coulomb repulsion between the proton and the deuteron reduces the impact of the short-range part of the wave function in the correlation function, and the three-fermion system is not correctly treated within the LL approximation even if only the Coulomb interaction is considered.